 “I am, I am, you horrible cat,” she said, and opened the door.
 She grabbed a handful of the salesman’s shirtfront before his smile could even falter, hauled him inside and slammed the door with barely a stagger.

-“You can’t do this!” the salesman squawked as he fell across the threshold, his hat tumbling off to reveal snapping tentacles flailing in alarm.
+“You can’t do this!” the salesman squawked as he half-fell across the threshold, his hat tumbling off to reveal snapping tentacles flailing in alarm.
 “You’ve no right!”

 “Oh?”
-Steph asked, shoving him away from her.
+Fiona asked, shoving him over as he tried to find his balance.
 “You weren’t recruiting?”

 He sprawled onto his back and scuttled away from her, not stopping until he fetched up against the fridge with a little scream.
 “I’m not breaking any laws!”